TheThingsNetwork/docs/_content/gateways/registration.md

 > If your gateway does not have a GPS module we advise you not to configure a manual location in the gateway.
 Do this in the Console instead so that you can change it without accessing the gateway.

 ### Untrusted & Unmanaged Gateways
 If you don't register your gateway or use the key to activate it, The Things Network will still accept the packages, but mark them as **untrusted**.
 The gateway will appear on the [map](https://www.thethingsnetwork.org/map) as **Unregistered** or **Unactivated**.
-If it is unregistered you will not be able to manage its configuration (e.g. location) form the Console.
+If it is unregistered you will not be able to manage its configuration (e.g. location) from the Console.

 ## Via Packet Forwarder